lechristian/personal-website/static/blurbs/1-christianle_com_purpose.md

 I take all my notes in markdown, and it's a really quick way to create styled text without all the markup from HTML.
 It's just a personal preference thing.
-It's also great because now all my blurbs will be styled the same without me having to remember classes or ids or tags or whatever with html.
+It's also great because now all my blurbs will be styled the same without me having to remember classes or ids or tags or whatever with HTML.
 I get a nice cohesive website without any troubles.

 A side benefit is that I don't need to have a database for my blurb entries, just have to save all my markdown files on the server and have it served.
-Is this best practices, no, did I want to build a CMS, no, so this was a compromise.
+This might not be best practices, but I didn't want to build a CMS, so this was a compromise.

 #### SEO

-I really wanted server side rendering for SEO, I pretty much don't exist according to Google.
-My old site had virtual no search engine optimization because I used Angular 1.3 and it as completely client rendered.
-Yes I know it's possible with Angular to get search engine optimization I just didn't find any solution very clean or affordable.
+I really wanted server side rendering for SEO.
+I pretty much don't exist according to Google.
+My old site had virtually no search engine optimization because I used Angular 1.3 and it was completely client rendered.
+I know it's possible with Angular to get search engine optimization but I didn't find any solution very clean or affordable.
 Hence the move to React/Flux and a "universal" app.
 Ooohhh buzz words, added benefit of the technology change.

 Oh and go ahead, turn off Javascript.
-It's not an SEO thing but at least now I won't have to listen to people saying
-*"hmmmmm won't work on IE8, you should fix that"*.
-And yea I know it's not going to be the prettiest website on IE8, I frankly just don't care.
-Please move to a modern browser, a more secure browser, if you're reading this on IE8/9 and feeling offended.
-Trust me it's for your own good.
+You can still view all content as intended.
+This goes along with the server rendering and SEO but mainly I'm able to support older browsers and broader range of devices.

 #### Learning

-I've been using React and Redux for all my project as of recent but they were all hacked together with warnings left and right, so I wanted to make something using the technologies more correctly (I make no claims that I didn't hack some stuff together for this website).
-I definitely learned the most about webpack, I understood practically none of it before but now I can at least say I put together my own webpack config.
-I'll write another blurb about what I learned later on.
+I've been using React and Redux for all my projects as of recent but they were all hacked together with warnings left and right, so I wanted to make something using the technologies more correctly (I make no claims that I didn't hack some stuff together for this website).
+I definitely learned the most about webpack.
+I understood practically none of it before but now I can at least say I put together my own webpack config.

 #### Fun

-I wanted to challenge myself, I was getting bored of web development and needed a way to get back into it.
+I wanted to challenge myself.
+I've been in the web development scene for a couple years now and everything started to feel repetitive.
+I was getting bored of web development and needed a way to get back into it.
 Redoing my website was how I did it.
 I strayed from web development for awhile to do mostly iOS things but this was my way back.
-And yea, if you're asking, it was fun making this website.

 ### Purpose

 I didn't make this website just because, I want to create a collection of resources I wish I had when I was starting out in web development.
 There will be a blurbs containing short tutorials, things I discover and find interesting in the web dev world, and probably some rants here and there.
 Hopefully I can